-To help you support yourself and others experiencing grief, Cruse Bereavement Care have put together a series of useful articles, including practical advice on what to do when someone dies.
+To help you support yourself and others experiencing grief, Cruse Bereavement Care has put together a series of useful articles, including practical advice on what to do when someone dies.

 Grief is a natural response to loss that many people will cope with through support from family and friends.
-However, if you want to talk to someone else about your grief, there are services, organisations and community groups that can help you.
+However, if you want to talk to someone else, there are services, organisations and community groups that can help you.

 When should you see your GP about your mental health?